Keystone

 const results = await ks.experiments.runAndWait(exp.id);

-npx tsx run.tsThe experiment typically takes 10-30 seconds.
-Keystone creates a sandbox on the server, runs the shell command, checks the invariants, and returns the results.
+console.log(`Pass rate: ${results.metrics.pass_rate}`);The experiment typically takes 10–30 seconds for a single scenario.
+Keystone creates a sandbox, runs the agent, checks the invariants, and returns the results.

 6. What you'll see